Take our waste myth busting quiz

 - laminated foil pouches

-- greetings cards with glitter or other decorations on them
+- greeting cards with glitter or other decorations on them

 Myth 10: I can't recycle all my recycling as there isn't enough space in my recycling bin